-To meet requirements from our funding and administrative partners we must also ask for you to confirm (by submitting the application form) the following if you wish to apply to the Future Innovation Fund Pilot:
+To meet requirements from our funding and administrative partners we must also ask for you to confirm (by submitting the application form) the following if you wish to apply to the High Growth Innovation Fund:

-- You have paid all relevant taxes your company is liable for as at the date of application submission (unless deferred/delayed in line with HMRC's pandemic support measures); - Any grant funding awarded to you will be used to fund activities with demonstrable impact within 6 months from date of the grant award; - You shall not use any grant funding for: - o working capital and other ordinary course business purposes; - o operating directly or indirectly in the tobacco industry; - production of products/services used solely in the defence industry; operating in the gambling or adult entertainment industries; - o any activities with impact on religious movements; - o any illegal activity; and - o any activities with an adverse impact on human or animal rights. - You agree to participate in: - webinars or similar events to showcase the innovation activity funded by the grant and promote future calls under the fund; - peer to peer engagement and mentoring activity to other businesses where appropriate; and - o promotional marketing and communications activity. - Prior to funding being awarded, you will not have received more than £180,000 of public funds in the three years preceding the date of application;
+- You have paid all relevant taxes your company is liable for as at the date of application submission (unless deferred / delayed in line with HMRC's pandemic support measures) - Any grant funding awarded to you will be used to fund activities with demonstrable impact within 6 months from date of the grant award - You shall not use any grant funding for: - o working capital and other ordinary course business purposes - operating directly or indirectly in the tobacco industry - o production of products/services used solely in the defence industry - o operating in the gambling or adult entertainment industries - any activities with impact on religious movements - any illegal activity; and - o any activities with an adverse impact on human or animal rights - existing Staff Salaries - asset leases - You agree to participate in: - webinars or similar events to showcase the innovation activity funded by the grant and promote future calls under the fund - peer to peer engagement and mentoring activity to other businesses where appropriate; and - o promotional marketing and communications activity. - Prior to funding being awarded, you will not have received more than £180,000 of public funds in the three years preceding the date of application.

-(NB if you have received more than this amount then please refer to the State Aid guidance on the FIF webpage to check whether your organisation is still eligible to apply)
+(NB if you have received more than this amount then please refer to the State Aid Notice State Aid Guidance to check whether your organisation is still eligible to apply)

-If you have followed this guidance and are still unsure as to whether you are eligible to apply to the Pilot, please contact us at least 72 hours before the call deadline.
+If you have followed this guidance and are still unsure as to whether you are eligible to apply, please contact us at least 72 hours before the call deadline.